 In case you haven’t heard, Perth is having a moment.
-From its shapeshifting riverscape, which curls around a brand-new sports stadium and Elizabeth Quay, to a multitude of cultural and hospitality hubs – many in revitalised heritage buildings – the city is changing so rapidly it’s hard even for locals to keep up.
-Case in point: nine hotels have opened in the past year and 10 more are scheduled by the end of 2020.
-But there’s more than just a makeover afoot.
+From its shapeshifting riverscape, which curls around a sports stadium and Elizabeth Quay, to a multitude of cultural and hospitality hubs – many in revitalised heritage buildings – the city is changing so rapidly it’s hard even for locals to keep up.
 The small-bar scene is pumping, laneway art is blooming and some of the country’s most talented chefs are upping sticks to go west.
 Think you know Perth?
 It might be time for another look.

 Breakfast at Hampton & Maley

 Carolynne and Hadleigh Troy’s Restaurant Amusé once set the benchmark for fine dining in Perth.
 Now their new Victoria Park café, Hampton & Maley, is doing the same for casual eating.
-The sleek concrete-and-wood décor matches the imaginatively modern menu: blue swimmer crab omelettes and bowls of fluffy jasmine rice cream topped with sorbet and fruit.
+The sleek concrete-and-wood décor matches the imaginatively modern menu: smoked ocean trout served on a potato rosti with beetroor puree and breakfast gnocchi made from royal blue potatoes.

 Lunch at Henry Summer

 The latest venue from Clint Nolan, who’s done more than anyone else to take Perth to the next level, Henry Summer draws the shiny set come cocktail hour.
 But the bright and breezy fit-out – all pastel-pretty pinks and greens, rattan furniture and trailing plants – and the solid food menu make it a top choice for lunch, too.
 Seafood, hearty salads and mains such as caramelised beef are the heroes.

 Dinner at Garum